NVIDIA/framework-reproducibility/README.md

     backward paths.
 In those versions of TensorFlow, some layer configurations are not supported (resulting in an exception being thrown with the message "No algorithm worked!").
-  * XLA: These solutions will not work when XLA JIT compilation is enabled due to XLA reductions on GPU not being deterministic (see [this comment](https://github.com/tensorflow/tensorflow/pull/34887#discussion_r355610837) on PR 34887).
-The XGDR solution can also be used, if available.
+  * XLA: Prior to TensorFlow version 2.2, these solutions will not work when XLA JIT compilation is enabled due to XLA reductions on GPU not being deterministic (see
+    [this comment](https://github.com/tensorflow/tensorflow/pull/34887#discussion_r355610837)
+    on PR 34887).
+This will be resolved in TensorFlow version 2.2 and NGC TF containers based on that version of TensorFlow.
+  * `tf.image.resize_bilinear`: In the TF 2 API, this functionality is accessed via `tf.image.resize` with `method=ResizeMethod.BILINEAR`.

 #### Other Possible GPU-Specific Sources of Non-Determinism